Identify, Locate, Exterminate

 HOW DO YOU STOP IT?
 Drive a wooden stake through his heart

 Historically, little is known about the celebrated serial killer, except that in 1888, he knifed and mutilated five or more women in the Whitechapel District of London.
-He was never caught or even identified, although theories abound, along with a steady stream of new revalations, secret diaries and supressed files continually surfacing.
+He was never caught or even identified, although theories abound, along with a steady stream of new revelations, secret diaries, and suppressed files continually surfacing.
 Still, the truth remains unproven.

 Perhaps the question for Ripperologists should be, "What was Jack the Ripper?"
 Night Stalker viewers know the truth about the elusive killer, but not the whole truth.
 Although Carl discovered that the Chicago ripper was responsible for a chain of serial murders covering a hundred years, his name and origin remain a mystery.
 He appears to be an ordinary man, but appearances are deceiving.
 Not only is he uncommonly strong, but he can also leap over parked cars and shrug off bullets.
 Seemingly unkillable, the villain is impervious to blows, falls, strangulation, and old age.
 The only thing that can stop him is electricity.
 In short, this is not your average mass-murderer.